 (Brand recognition.
 Muppet-lovers.)

-The film is more than just these though.
-It’s a good film in its own right (but it’s not… incredible).
-I will go into depth here and will probably drop 2000 words but my summary is that while it is the most fun I’ve had so far this month, it’s a better general Christmas film than an ACC adaptation.
-Michael Caine’s Scrooge is a very good Scrooge.
-So then the balance is: how do you measure what is Superior?
+The film is more than just these bullet points though, it’s a good film in its own right (but it’s not… incredible).
+I will go into depth here and will probably drop 2000 words but my summary is that while it is the most fun I’ve had so far this month, it’s a works much better as a broader Christmas film than specifically an ACC adaptation.
+So then the question is: how do you measure what is Superior?
 Star Wars might be more fun to watch than Citizen Kane but that doesn’t necessarily make it better.
 Hm.

 This is one of those cast-characters-as-other-characters deal like Mickey Mouse or… Rich Little.
 The main muppet guy – Kermit – is Bob.
 Same as how Mickey – who I believe is the main Disney guy – was also Bob.
 We see more of Bob in Muppets than we do in most versions and he even gets his own song where we see his legs.
 And not in a weird way like in the George C. Scott version.

 We start on a nice long take where we’re showed that muppets and white people coexist and are then introduced to Gonzo (a self-aware Charles Dickens, also the narrator) and Rizzo (who is a sort of comic relief Greek chorus).
 We establish pretty quickly that the fourth wall is going to be broken a lot.
-This is a really inventive way of side stepping the narrator issue I’ve been waiting for someone to address.
+This is a really inventive way of side stepping the narrator issue I’ve been waiting so long for someone to address.
 The story works best with narration, especially at the start, but no film yet has fully committed to it, either using it at the very end and beginning or not at all.
 Having Gonzo there to contextualise Scrooge’s thoughts and actions is really nice touch.
-It adds texture and… the Dickens is really good writing.
+It adds texture and… Dickens writes well.
 It’s nice to listen to.